- Free Agency

 • The product of work dating back to 2007

-• Developed by the Canadian Football League in partnership with the CFLPA
+• Developed in partnership by the Canadian Football League and the CFLPA

 • Developed in consultation with the Canadian Centre for Ethics in Sport and other experts.